zhaoyuyao1024/plot_code/README.md

-This repository is ploting figs for LZR.
+This repository is ploting figs for medical data.